verdaux/BookNotes/Fact Machine/PoG China.md

 - [ ] 221 - 207 BCE The Great wall of China (locally called the long wall) was first built by Qin dynasty.
 - [ ] 581-618 CE Sui dynasty harnessed vast number of workers to connect the tributaries of 2 great rivers.
 - [ ] 605-609 CE the Grand canal linked yellow to yangtze, world's longest man-made waterway
 - [ ] 1279 Kublai Khan , 1st foreigner to rule all of China.
 Emperor of Mongol (Yuan) dynasty
+- [ ] It would be 90 years before the Han took charge with the Ming Dynasty